Hassan Diab (sociologist): Release

-Diab was released from the French prison on January 13, 2018 shortly after the charges had been dropped by a French judge.
-Diab returned to Ottawa, Ontario, Canada on January 15, 2018, travelling by way of Iceland, after diplomats were able to secure his immediate return.
+Diab was released from the French prison on January 13, 2018 shortly after the charges had been dropped by French judges.
+Diab returned to Ottawa, Ontario, Canada on January 15, 2018, travelling by way of Iceland, after Canadian diplomats were able to secure his immediate return.
 He had initially been released but ordered to remain in France while the prosecution filed an appeal.

-Appeal and trial
+Appeal, trial and conviction

-On 27 January 2021, France's court of appeal ordered Diab to stand trial (three years after a lower court set him free due to a lack of evidence).
-Diab's French lawyers said they plan to appeal the decision to France's Supreme Court.
+On 27 January 2021, France's court of appeal ordered Diab to stand trial (three years after two senior French magistrates set him free due to a lack of evidence).
+Diab's French lawyers said they plan to appeal the decision to France's Supreme Court.In 2022, Amnesty International secretary general Agnès Callamard wrote to the prosecutors asking them to drop all charges.

 On May 19, 2021, France's highest court of appeal, the Court of Cassation, upheld prosecutors' decision to try Diab.
+On April 21, 2023, Diab was declared guilty of terrorism charges in absentia and sentenced to life in prison.

 Aftermath

-A professor of international law, as well as other lawyers (including Donald Bayne, who acted for Diab), have cited the Diab affair as an illustration of flaws in Canada's Extradition Act.
+Robert Currie, a professor of international law at Dalhousie University in Halifax, as well as other lawyers (including Donald Bayne, who acted for Diab), have cited the Diab affair as an illustration of flaws in Canada's Extradition Act.
 In May 2018, Amnesty International and the British Columbia Civil Liberties Association jointly called for the federal government to launch a thorough and independent inquiry into Hassan Diab’s extradition to France, including the conduct of Canadian officials during extradition hearings.

 In 2018, Minister of Justice Jody Wilson-Raybould ordered reviews of the extradition.
 Murray Segal was appointed to conduct the external review.
 Segal's findings were provided to Wilson-Raybould's successor, David Lametti, in May 2019, and subsequently made public several months later.
 The review cleared Canadian prosecutors of any wrongdoing, but also made recommendations to improve the extradition process.
 Diab's lawyer, Donald Bayne, called the review a "whitewash".

+In 2024, Carleton University faced considerable criticism from parts of the Jewish community after hiring Diab to teach a course on 'social justice in action'.
+Independent Jewish Voices Canada and l’Union Juive Française pour la Paix (UJFP) however note that for a second time in a decade, France was seeking to extradite Dr. Hassan Diab for a crime that he did not commit.